virajbdeshpande/AmpliconArchitect/README.md

 #### PrepareAA:
 We provide a wrapper for jumping off at any intermediate step including generating the prerequisite BAM alignments with BWA, CNV calls for seeding and CNV seed selection.
 PrepareAA is available at https://github.com/jluebeck/PrepareAA.
 We recommmend this for users who are less experienced with AA as it greatly simplifies the process of selecting CNV seed regions to feed to AA.
-PrepareAA can directly invoke AA if installed.
+PrepareAA can directly invoked AA if installed.

 ### 1) Input data: